DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-05-25-improving-the-content-above-school-placements-and-in-the-provider-search.md

 To avoid any confusion, we changed the radio option label to:

-> Search by university or other provider
+> By university or other training provider

 We also removed the hint text and updated the text input label to avoid repetition.